CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver.md

 * Sister Garaele has requested that the characters visit the banshee Agatha in the ruined town of Conyberry to inquire about Bowgentle's spellbook.
 * Daran Edermath has expressed interest in discovering who lurks near the ruins at Old Owl Well.
-* Qelline Alderleaf has suggested that the characters journey to the dilapidated town of Lumgrove and consult with the druid Reidoth, who might possess knowledge regarding the whereabouts of Mountainmaw Castle, Wave Echo Cave, or both.
+* Qelline Alderleaf has suggested that the characters journey to the dilapidated town of Lumgrove and consult with the druid Reidoth, who might possess knowledge regarding the whereabouts of Mountainmaw Castle, Tide Echo Cavern, or both.
 * Townmaster Harbin Wester desires the characters to investigate an orc encampment near Wyvern Tor and remove the orcs from the area.
 * Ulfric Warwinter's mission is to locate Mountainmaw Castle, search for Burrowbard Stoneseeker, rescue the molekin, and recover his map.